Guidelines for an Effective CV

 The curriculum vitae (CV) is your professional biography.
 In the appointment, promotion and/or tenure process, it is the main source of information about you that is provided to reviewers, both internal and external.
 Therefore, it is critical that your CV communicates your activities and accomplishments as clearly and effectively as possible.

-Although faculty may use any style for their CV, we recommend the following best practices for developing your CV to facilitate the review process.
+The following best practices for developing your CV to facilitate the review process.

 - Your professional contact information should be complete and accurate.
 Home address and personal contact information are optional and not necessary for use within UMMS.